firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

 in algorithms for geophysical exploration such as Full Waveform Inversion and Reverse Time Migration.
-This tutorial demonstrates how to use the mass-lumped triangular elements originally discovered in :cite:`Chin:1999` and later improved upon in :cite:`Geevers:2018` into the Firedrake computing environment.**
+This tutorial demonstrates how to use the mass-lumped triangular elements originally discovered in :cite:`Chin:1999` and later improved upon in :cite:`Geevers:2018` in the Firedrake computing environment.**

 *The short tutorial was prepared by `Keith J. Roberts <mailto:krober@usp.br>`__*